Reviews Communities Blog FAQ Services About Contact

 Which title insurers are best for Coronado luxury waterfront in 2026?

 You should shortlist national underwriters with strong San Diego coastal teams.
 First American Title, Fidelity National Title family brands, Old Republic Title, and Stewart Title all have credible capacity.
-Your best choice is the local office that demonstrates recent Coronado and La Jolla waterfront success.
+Your best choice is the local office that demonstrates recent Coronado and La Jolla waterfront success, with proven endorsement flexibility and senior coastal underwriting counsel available during your inspection window.

-What endorsements should you request for waterfront defects?
+What endorsements should you request for waterfront title defects in Coronado?

-Does this advice apply to La Jolla and Del Mar too?
+Does this title insurance advice apply to La Jolla and Del Mar luxury purchases too?

 Yes.
 La Jolla and Del Mar face similar issues, including bluff setbacks, coastal access easements, and complex subdivision notes.
 You should follow the same process, add a survey, and confirm endorsements tailored to those topographies.
 Local underwriting counsel with recent files in those areas is essential.

-Can you insure over unpermitted seawalls or dock encroachments?
+Can you insure over unpermitted seawalls or dock encroachments in San Diego?

 Sometimes.
 You can request limited coverage if you present engineering, permits, or agreements, but results vary.
 More often, you will obtain coverage after curing issues through recorded agreements or confirming permits.
-You should negotiate early during the inspection period for the best outcome.
+You should negotiate early during the inspection period for the best outcome, and never assume a blanket policy will cover unpermitted dock structures automatically.

 How much does title insurance cost on a 5 to 10 million dollar purchase in San Diego?

 Expect a one-time owner’s premium in the low to high five figures, with additional fees for endorsements and recording.
 Lender’s policies are separate.
 You may qualify for a reissue rate if a recent policy exists.
-You should confirm all costs in writing before you remove contingencies.
+You should confirm all costs in writing before you remove contingencies, and ask your escrow officer to itemize endorsement fees specifically.

 The Bottom Line